mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation-grpc/README.md

 make build
 ```

-3. Configure the `playground/config/api.yaml` replacing the Ripley 2000 examples with your authentication service details:
+3. Configure the `playground/config/api.yaml` the default values with your authentication service details:

 ``` yaml
 # Copyright 2023 Salesforce, Inc. All rights reserved.